 What's the deal with reed diffusers?

-As someone who is in love with making natural skin care products, I am constantly trying out new things, testing out recipes, and working on new products that I think will help people and appeal to different groups.
-Because I buy natural raw ingredients in bulk from websites I had never heard of before I started SaltZ&Co, I sometimes find amazing things... like a reed diffuser kit on sale for like, $15, that would be double the price elsewhere.
+As someone who is in love with making natural skin care products, I am always trying out new ingredients, testing out recipes, and working on improving your favourite products.
+Because I buy natural raw ingredients in bulk from suppliers I had never heard of before I started SaltZ&Co in 2017, I sometimes find amazing fragrance-related things... like a reed diffuser kit on sale for like, $15, that would be double the price elsewhere.

 Reed diffuser who what now?
-What is the deal with these little sticks and oils?
+What is the deal with these little sticks and oils that you may have seen in friends' homes?
 To discuss this properly we have to have a little overview of aromatherapy - the practice of using essential oils made from plants, flowers, herbs, roots and trees.

 First, what is the point of aromatherapy?